MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-data-source-objects.md

 [!INCLUDE [sqlserver2019](../../includes/applies-to-version/sqlserver2019.md)]

-Returns list of table objects are available to be virtualized.
+Returns list of table objects that are available to be virtualized.

 > [!NOTE]
 > This procedure is introduced in [SQL 2019 CU5](../../big-data-cluster/release-notes-big-data-cluster.md#cu5).